 "The amount of heat you generate with exercise may not be enough to maintain your body temperature," he says.
 "In that case, there would be different physiological responses."

 Exposing yourself to the extreme cold when not properly dressed could lead to hypothermia and frostbite.
 So if you're working out in the cold, make sure to wear appropriately warm layers, including a beanie and gloves.

-One way your body tries to maintain its core temperature is to warm itself up is through shivering — whether that's while sitting at a bus stop or when you're logging miles in subzero temps.
+One way your body tries to maintain its core temperature is to warm itself up is through shivering — whether you're sitting at a bus stop or logging miles in subzero temperatures.